 Nearby, Cape Kidnappers boasts a picturesque coastline with a remote feel.
 Just outside Hastings, get a fantastic view from the peak of Te Mata.
 You can travel by sealed road all the way to the summit.
 Once you’ve explored the Hawke’s Bay region, continue into the Bay of Plenty and spend some time exploring the unique sights of Whakatane.

 Get a taste for the south coast just outside of Invercargill at the viewpoints in Bluff.
-Nearby, the road through the Catlins will take you to the south coast where you'll discover shipwrecks and petrified forests in the stone.
+Nearby, the road through the Catlins will take you to the south coast where you’ll discover shipwrecks and petrified forests of stone.
 Curio Bay is a highlight, home to penguin colonies and a unique geological landscape.
-On the eastern side of the Catlins, Nugget Point is a must-see.
-The lighthouse provides a great view over the rocky coast, and you may even spot sea lions on the beaches below!

 The Marlborough region is famous for its vineyards, which produce world-class wine.
 When combined with the impressive natural landscape of neighbouring Nelson, you have an impressive road trip itinerary.
 A good way to take in all the region has to offer is to drive north from Christchurch and visit Nelson Lakes National Park before continuing north to the coast.

 Nelson has more than one impressive national park.
 Abel Tasman on the North Coast has plenty of impressive coastal scenery, as does the picturesque Golden Bay.
-Pay a visit to Picton, the southern boarding point of the InterIslander Ferry, and a gateway to some impressive hiking trails through the sounds.
-On your way south, sample some delicious wines in the Marlborough region.
+Pay a visit to Picton, the southern boarding point of the InterIslander Ferry, and a gateway to some impressive hiking trails through the Sounds.